amaitou/PongAPI/README.md

 - If the user is already authenticated (i.e., logged in), the endpoint returns a message stating the user is already logged in and redirects them to their profile.
 - If the login is successful, JWT tokens (`access_token` and `refresh_token`) are generated and set as cookies.
 The `access_token` is not `HttpOnly`, allowing access by client-side JavaScript, while the `refresh_token` is `HttpOnly`.
 - Ensure that the user has verified their email before attempting to log in.
-If not, they will receive an "User is not verified" error.
+If not, they will receive a "User is not verified" error.
 - This endpoint does not require authentication to access.

 ---